-Breezing has been used in clinical studies and collaborations with leading institutes, including the Mayo Clinic, the Pulmonary and Sleep Medicine Associates, the University of Arizona, and Arizona State University.
+Clinical case studies in collaborations with the Mayo Clinic, the Pulmonary and Sleep Medicine Associates, the University of Arizona, and Arizona State University have proven the use of Breezing leads to efficient personalized weight management.

 CASE 1 – Breezing Accuracy Validation